nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 ## 3. Converting the Model for Deployment on LanderPi

+Once your model is trained, you will see `strawberry.pt` (or whatever name you trained your model with) is saved inside the cusotm path.
 The LanderPi's `yolov11_detect node` uses OpenVINO IR format `(.xml/.bin)` for faster inference on the Raspberry Pi CPU strawberry_pick_ik.launch.py.
-The full conversion pipeline is:
+So, the next following step is to convert The full conversion pipeline is:

 ```text
 strawberry.pt  ──►  strawberry.onnx  ──►  strawberry.xml + strawberry.bin